vilkan32/voting_app/README.md

 * A Postgres database backed by a Docker volume
 * A Node.js webapp which shows the results of the voting in real time

+The code has been taken from here - https://github.com/bfirsh/example-voting-app i was watching udemy course and I stumbled upon the repo and liked it and reviewed it.
+Thanks to the contributor.